 All applications should be made in Euros.
 Due to ERAB's charitable status no institution overheads / administrative payments can be made over the grant awarded.
 Grants will be awarded to the institutions of applicants.

 Researchers (Primary investigator and co-applicants) who have received funding from ERAB will not be eligible for another grant for 3 years after the date of the successful application.
 Even after 3 years, further applications are unlikely to be successful if the publication rate for the previous grant is low.

 Applicants may apply as principal investigator on one application and co-applicant on others but only one grant may be awarded to any institution in any year

 Requirement for formal ethical approval is mandatory and successful applicants will be required to provide evidence of approval before their contract is drawn up.

 Grantees are encouraged to publish their findings in peer reviewed journals and are required to publish a minimum of two papers.
 Failure to do so is likely to mitigate against future funding.

 Grantees are asked to acknowledge the funding from ERAB: The European Foundation for Alcohol Research on every publication including presentations at conferences.

-Please send the completed form by e-mail to the Chair of the ERAB Board of Directors.
+Please send the completed form by e-mail to Professor Chris Day, the Chair of the ERAB Advisory Board.